lagcrs/lagcrs/README.md

 ### Hi there 👋:smile:

 My name is Larissa Silva and I'm a Front-end Developer.
 I'm graduated in Systems Analysis and Development at Fatec :raised_hands:.
 I've always love to learn new things, so I'm constantly studying something new every day :ok_woman:.
-At the moment my focus is to deepen my knowledge in the JavaScript Universe (ReactJS / NodeJS / React Native) :heart:.
+At the moment my focus is to deepen my knowledge in the Web Development Universe :heart:.

 **In my free time I like:**
 - To play video games :video_game: